SAP/ui5-tooling/rfcs/0013-configuration.md

 ### Changing Configuration

 To initialize and change configuration, @ui5/cli shall implement dedicated functionality to create and update the described `.ui5rc` files.
-It seems likely that no interaction with the `Configuration` module in @ui5/project will be necessary for you.
+It seems likely that no interaction with the `Configuration` module in @ui5/project will be necessary.

 The implementation might be similar to that for updating ui5.yaml files.